 Hey everyone!
 We were chatting with our CEO, @barbara, about addressability, and thought her way of explaining it was really accessible.
 We’re happy to share with a wider audience.

 Internet Addressability vs Identity

-At Atsign we talk a lot about addressability–we make all people, things, and organizations addressable on the Internet.
+At Atsign we talk a lot about addressability–it’s one of the key principles of Networking 2.0.
+We make all people, things, and organizations addressable on the Internet.
 But what does that mean?
 So many people think that means we are jumping into the deep ocean of identity.
 But before you grab your scuba gear, let’s explore both of these–as they are today–on the Internet.

 The World of Internet Identity Today